 To be admitted as a transfer student, the applicant must have been enrolled in college as a full-time student for at least one semester following high school graduation.
 Each college must send an official transcript directly to John Brown University.
 A high school transcript and standardized test scores may also be required.
 Transcripts for all transfer students are subject to academic review prior to acceptance.
 An overall college grade point average of at least 2.5 is required, and a grade of 'C' or better is required in each course received for credit.
 Any transfer student with less than a 2.5 cumulative GPA, regardless of ACT/SAT score, will be brought to the Admissions Committee for review.
 Any transfer student with fewer than 24 transferable hours is subject to standard high school admissions requirements (20 ACT or 950 SAT) plus 2.5 high school GPA.

 The following students will be brought to the admissions director for internal review and subsequent committee review when deemed necessary: 1) those transferring from a junior or community college with no or a sub-standard ACT or SAT score (minimum 20 ACT or 950 SAT) regardless of GPA or 2) those transferring from a fully-accredited four-year institution with less than a 3.0 cumulative GPA and with no or a sub-standard ACT/SAT score.

 Students wishing to enroll at the university without pursuing a degree should indicate this on the application form.
+Applicants may be asked to submit additional academic information, such as transcripts and test scores (ACT or SAT).
 The application process is streamlined and there is no processing fee, but non-degree students are required to pay for all instruction and other services at the regular rate.
 Such students may enroll for no more than 11 hours per semester, and credit earned may count toward a degree only after students reapply and are accepted for admission under regular student status.
 The reapplication process must include all relevant transcripts and applicable test scores.